The 15 Best Erotic Thrillers Ranked

 5. The Handmaiden (2016)

-This is where the sex/heat quotient of the films begins to rise dramatically.
+This is where the spiciness of the films begins to rise dramatically.
 While some would hesitate to classify Park Chan-wook's brilliant period drama as an erotic thriller, this twisty noir-infused tale of two women — Lady Hideko (Kim Min-hee) and her maid Sook-hee (Kim Tae-ri) — who plot the downfall of the abusive men in their lives checks all of the relevant genre boxes and then some.

-In addition to featuring incredibly sultry sex scenes, the way in which the women orchestrate their scheme (brilliantly depicted in three sections that offer new context from different characters' perspectives) is a hallmark of the best erotic thrillers.
+In addition to featuring incredibly sultry intimate scenes, the way in which the women orchestrate their scheme (brilliantly depicted in three sections that offer new context from different characters' perspectives) is a hallmark of the best erotic thrillers.
 Thanks to Park's masterful script and direction, which is augmented by Ryu Seong-hee's art direction and costumes by Jo Sang-gyeong, "The Handmaiden" is a prim and proper period drama with the beating heart of a sordid erotic thriller.
 No one said that classy can't be hot.

 4. Basic Instinct (1992)

 One of the most iconic erotic thrillers is 1992's "Basic Instinct," Paul Verhoeven's first collaboration with screenwriter Joe Eszterhas.
 The notorious film not only cemented Sharon Stone's star power, it marked the return of Michael Douglas in his first erotic thriller since "Fatal Attraction."
 The film follows Detective Nick Curran (Douglas) who ill-advisedly embarks on a sexual relationship with bestselling author – and murder suspect – Catherine Tramell (Stone).
-Naturally, the detective is in way over his head, leading to very hot sex and possibly his demise in the film's famed ambiguous end.
+Naturally, the detective is in way over his head, leading to very hot intimate scenes and possibly his demise in the film's famed ambiguous end.

 In addition to featuring a memorable murder weapon (a post-coitus ice pick), Catherine's bisexuality is reflective of '90s Hollywood fascination with female queerness, principally as a marketing tool for straight male audiences.
 Not unlike "Cruising" a decade earlier, the equation of queerness with murder sparked a controversy that led to the film being heavily protested by the LGBTQ community, which wound up helping the notorious film's bottom line, pushing the domestic gross to a dazzling $117 million.